Skip to Content

 McIlheney’s son, an early conservationist, created a bird sanctuary on this property in the 1890s.
 He gradually brought in exotic plants from all over the world, converting the property to the Jungle Gardens in the 1920s and opening them to public in 1935.

-the chinese buddha pavillion in the jungle gardens on avery island.
+The chinese buddha pavillion in the jungle gardens on avery island.

 Today you can drive or walk around them, or ideally do a mix of both.
 There’s still a large bird sanctuary, a pond with an enormous Buddha and lots of small ponds and trees that are home to all sorts of wildlife.